-Future projects include Il barbiere di Siviglia in Palermo, La Cenerentola and Iphigénie en Tauride in Zurich, Alcina at the Glyndebourne Festival, Semele and Ariodante at La Scala, Milan, and La Cenerentola and L’elisir d’amore at the Vienna State Opera.
+Future projects include Il barbiere di Siviglia in Palermo, Il trionfo del Tempo e del Disinganno in Cologne, La Cenerentola und Iphigénie en Tauride in Zurich, Alcina at the Glyndebourne Festival and Semele and Ariodante at La Scala.

 On the concert platform Gianluca Capuano has recently appeared with the Orchestra del Maggio Musicale Fiorentino, I Pomeriggi Musicali, the Kiel Philharmonic, the Orchestre national de Montpellier and Concerto Köln.

 His most recent CD release is an album featuring Javier Camarena and Les Musiciens du Prince-Monaco and devoted to the legendary tenor Manuel García.